Free: Healthy 5-Ingredient Meals EbookGet It Now

 Avoid freezing egg salad recipes.
 Neither eggs nor mayonnaise freeze well.

 What To Eat With Egg Salad

 There are countless ways to enjoy this salad!
 Here are some ideas:

-- Classic Egg Salad Sandwiches – Just slather the salad on a slice of bread and top with another!
-For healthier and low carb options, try my white keto bread, super fast 90-second bread or chewy almond flour bread.
+- Classic Egg Salad Sandwiches – Just slather the salad on a slice of your favorite bread (whatever kind fits your lifestyle) and top with another!
+You can also add a lettuce leaf if you like.

 - Crackers – Any cracker is great for scooping.
 I like to use flax seed crackers, almond flour crackers or sometimes even cheese crisps.

-- Veggies – Use cucumber slices or mini peppers as a cracker-like option.
-You can also add egg salad to cucumber subs or make a bell pepper sandwich.
+- Veggies – Use cucumber slices or mini bell peppers as a cracker-like option.
+You can also hollow them out and stuff the egg salad inside.

 More Simple Egg Recipes